I Can’t Find Myself

 “Though short, it takes us on a rich journey of the senses and leaves a profound impression on the audience, conveying the truth that dementia touches us in body, soul and spirit, and not just in mind.
 The film packs an emotional punch: it does not hide the pain and distress that can be caused, but offers hope in showing glimpses of the warmth and connection that remain.
 I Can’t Find Myself is multi-layered, skillfully using several art forms to spark reflection on many levels, enabling exploration of the complex facets of life with dementia”.
 Julia Burton Jones, Dementia Pathfinders

 I Can’t Find Myself is another new international collaboration between the creative feminist duo – Beatrice Allegranti and Jill Halstead.
-This short film, released this year, explores the experience of dementia.
+This short film (12 mins 50 secs), explores the experience of dementia.
 The aim of the film is to create a wider understanding of people living with dementia and how engagement with the entangled relationship between dance and music can enhance kinesthetic and affective responses – not only for those who live with dementia but also, crucially, for their carers.